In this article we will look at supporting teachers in dealing with student emotions and how they connect to student learning.

 Regualting Emotions in the Online Classroom

-Learning in the online platform worked well for those who chose to learn this way.
+Learning in the online classroom worked well for those who chose to learn this way.

 But when the pandemic of 2020 caused classes around the world to learn online, anxieties and negative emotions were felt by both students and teachers.